jacky1999cn2000/sfdcmigrationtooldemo/advancedapexprogramming/notes/DMLCascadingTriggerPattern.md

 		System.debug('*** OpportunityHandler mainEntry Begin');
 		Account acct = new Account(Name='Test',BillingCity='San Francisco');
     insert acct;

+    /*
+      reset activeFunction to itself after DML, this will ensure that after AccountHanlder finished its work, the activeFunction will be correctly reset to the currently running handler, so any subsequent DML will invoke the correct inProgressEntry() method
+    */
+    TriggerArchitectureMain.activeFunction = this;
 		for(Integer i = 0; i < 10000; i++){

 		}

+    //so if we insert another account, the OpportunityHandler.inProgressEntry, not AccountHanlder.inProgressEntry, will be invoked.
+    Account acct2 = new Account(Name='Test2',BillingCity='San Francisco');
+    insert acct2;
 		System.debug('*** OpportunityHandler mainEntry Exit');
 	}